esnya/DotCloth/examples/DotCloth.GodotSample/README.md

 Overview
 - Minimal Godot 4 C# project that integrates DotCloth and renders a dynamic cloth mesh.
 - By default it uses the velocity‑level solver.
 The XPBD variant is experimental and requires compiling the library with `DOTCLOTH_EXPERIMENTAL_XPBD` and explicitly using `XpbdSolver`.
-- Scene-driven: `main.tscn` defines camera, light, ground, mesh, and UI nodes while `Main.cs` drives the solver and updates them.
+- Scene-driven: `main.tscn` defines camera, lighting, ground, scenario meshes, and UI panels; `Main.cs` reads the active mesh and updates its vertices.
 - Cross‑platform: runs on Windows/macOS/Linux with Godot 4 .NET installed.

 Requirements